ros2/ros2_documentation/source/Tutorials/Tf2/Using-Stamped-Datatypes-With-Tf2-Ros-MessageFilter.rst

 ``turtle1`` wants to know where ``turtle3`` is compared to itself.

-To do this ``turtle1`` must listen to the topic where ``turtle3``'s pose is being published, wait until transforms into the desired frame are ready, and then do it's operations.
+To do this ``turtle1`` must listen to the topic where ``turtle3``'s pose is being published, wait until transforms into the desired frame are ready, and then do its operations.
 To make this easier the ``tf2_ros::MessageFilter`` is very useful.
 The ``tf2_ros::MessageFilter`` will take a subscription to any ROS 2 message with a header and cache it until it is possible to transform it into the target frame.

 Setting the example
 -------------------